marskar/advanced_datasci/report/zillow_MWS.md

 - Seaborn (Waskom et al. 2014)<cite data-cite="5251998/NSFX6VMN"></cite>

+- r-ggplot2

+- r-cowplot

+The use of `R` code and packages in a `Python` environment is possible through the use of the `Rpy2` package.

+### Prediction

+Machine learning prediction was done using the following packages:

+- scikit-learn (Pedregosa et al. 2011)<cite data-cite="5251998/SBYLEUVD"></cite>
+- xgboost
+- r-caret

 ### Reproducibility

 Reproducibility is extremely important in scientific research yet many examples of problematic studies exist in the literature (Couzin-Frankel 2010)<cite data-cite="5251998/UXR4ZTUS"></cite>.